• About Us

 Method 2: Use Dropbox to Send Files in Messenger

 Another method to send files in Messenger is to use Dropbox.
 It’s a free file hosting service where you can store and share your files across multiple devices, along with syncing capabilities.
 You can download the Dropbox app from Google Play and the App Store.
-Sign up for a free Dropbox account here and get 2GB of storage space.
+Sign up for a free Dropbox account and get 2GB of storage space.

 The nice thing about Dropbox is that you can upload more than the 100MB file size limit set by Facebook Messenger.
 The maximum file size that you can upload in Dropbox is 50GB, but it’s limited by your storage space.
 If your storage space is only 2GB, then the maximum file size is also 2GB.

 First, open the Dropbox app in your smartphone.
-Upload the file to Dropbox by tapping the blue round button and then pressing “Upload files.”
+Upload the file to Dropbox by tapping the blue round button at the lower right portion of the screen and then selecting “Create or upload file.”

-Choose the file or document that you want to send.
+Tap “Upload files” and then choose the file or document that you want to send.
 The file will immediately be uploaded to your Dropbox account.

-Uploading files to Dropbox
+Upload files in Dropbox

 Now go to back to Facebook Messenger and paste the Dropbox link to the chat window of your intended recipient.
-You can do this by long pressing inside the message field and selecting “PASTE.”
+You can do this by long pressing inside the message field and selecting “Paste.”

 Your recipient can now download the file in Messenger.
 He or she doesn’t need to be Dropbox user to download the file.